ankituttarakar/ankituttarakar/README.md

 ## 💫 About Me:
-- 🌱 Currently learning and building with modern web technologies<br>- 🔭 Interested in Full Stack Development & AI-powered applications<br>- ⚡ Love turning ideas into scalable digital experiences<br>- 🎯 Focused on clean code, performance, and user experience<br>- 🤝 Open to collaborations and exciting tech opportunities<br>
+- 🌱 Currently learning and building with modern web technologies<br>
+- 🔭 Interested in Full Stack Development & AI-powered applications<br>
+- ⚡ Love turning ideas into scalable digital experiences<br>
+- 🎯 Focused on clean code, performance, and user experience<br>
+- 🤝 Open to collaborations and exciting tech opportunities<br>

 ## 🌐 Socials: